unusualfor/advanced-kubernetes/README.md

 ### Objectives
 - Master advanced Kubernetes concepts and tools
-- Deploy and manage real-world workloads using Helm
+- Deploy, manage, and customize applications using Helm and existing charts
-- Implement multi-networking with Multus
-- Set up telemetry and observability for clusters
+- Set up and extend telemetry and observability for clusters and applications
-- Integrate and operate Istio as a service mesh
+- Integrate and operate Istio as a service mesh for traffic management and security
+- Work with operators to automate and extend cluster functionality
+- Analyze, visualize, and alert on application and infrastructure metrics using Prometheus and Grafana

 ### Learning Outcomes
 By the end of this course, you will be able to: